khakhalin/notes/00_words_to_lookup.md

 * https://www.bbc.com/news/world-middle-east-50378946
 * زرده (دالاهو)

-# Algos and top priorities
+# Top priorities

-* Find that paper with benchmarks for RNN
 * spectral properties of graphs, spectral radius
+* finish google training
 * https://en.wikipedia.org/wiki/Moore%E2%80%93Penrose_inverse
 * Lyapunov exponent - how to estimate?
 (For chaotic systems) [[lyapunov-exp]]
 * numpy broadcasting - what are the rules again?
-Does it not broadcast from a 2D to 1D array?*
+Does it not broadcast from a 2D to 1D array?
-* Granger causality (do I have notes about it somewhere?)
 * docker - what and how
     * Flask docker file (allegedly 80% of what one needs for a typical deployment)
     * installing system packages in Docker with minimal bloat: https://pythonspeed.com/articles/system-packages-docker/
-* Do missing semester
+* Do missing semester of CS education
 * This text about Pandas: https://github.com/chiphuyen/just-pandas-things/blob/master/just-pandas-things.ipynb
 * finish google course
 * check how tableau works, to claim it
 * refresh logistic regression, documenting this: https://rpubs.com/wgervais/667244
     * And also this: https://ai.stackexchange.com/questions/3852/is-logistic-regression-more-free-from-the-conditional-independence-assumption-th
 * AWS - do some tutorials
+* Granger causality (do I have notes about it somewhere?)
 * Stack
     * react
     * nodejs